-- Once the terms are agreed upon and the seller sends back a signed real estate contract, you are now in the attorney review period.
+- Once the initial terms are agreed upon and the seller sends back a signed real estate contract, you are now in the attorney review period.

 - At this point, you need to pay your earnest money.
 Whatever your contract states, the seller’s real estate agent needs to receive it, either by check or wire transfer by the deadline in the contract.